MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 5. Search on and select **Enterprise applications** in the search dialog at the top of the screen.
 7. Select on **+ New application**.
 Notice that **+ Create your own application** is unavailable.
-# RobertS --> I think you need to close the New Application page to get back to the Enterprise Apps menu, before the next step.

 9. Try Selecting on some of the other settings like **Application Proxy**, **User settings**, and others to see the **Chris Green** does not have rights.
 10. Select on **ChrisG** name in the upper-right corner and sign out.